edinsoncs/suni-coin/README.md

 BYDChain keeps a chain of blocks linked with hashes.
 Transactions are collected in a pool and can be mined via the "Mine Transactions" button on the web interface.
-Blocks are minted using a basic Proof‑of‑Stake algorithm that randomly selects a validator proportionally to their stake.
+Blocks are minted using a Delegated Proof‑of‑Stake model where the top validators by stake take turns producing blocks.

 ### AI Data Blocks